basho/basho_docs/source/languages/en/riak/dev/advanced/client-security.md

 )
 ```

-#### Erlang
+### Erlang

-In the Erlang client, username and password are specified when you establish a process ID for the client's [[Protocol Buffers|PBC API]] socket connection.
-The following opens a connection without specifying username and password:
+In the Erlang client, username and password are specified when you
+establish a process ID for the client's [[Protocol Buffers|PBC API]]
+socket connection.
+The following opens a connection without specifying
+username and password:

 ```erlang
 {ok, Pid} = riakc_pb_socket:start("127.0.0.1", 8087).
 ```

-The following opens a connection with username and password:
+To specify a username and password, do so within a `credentials` tuple
+passed to the `start` function along with the host and port:

 ```erlang
 {ok, Pid} = riakc_pb_socket:start(